AnastasiaNmesoma/HealthyLife-Hospital-SQL-Database/README.md

 | Diagnosis          | Diagnoses linked to specific admissions.         |

 Each table is populated with mock data to simulate real-world hospital data flow.
-All schemas and data setup are available in the [`HealthyLife Hospital.sql`](HealthyLife%20Hospitals.sql) file.
+All table creation, data population, and analytical queries are included in the [HealthyLife Hospital.sql](HealthyLife%20Hospitals.sql) file.

 ## Mock Data Highlights